 Previously as CFO and COO of TheCityUK for 10 years, he was responsible for leading the company’s strategy development and day to day implementation, winning the Global Excellence 2017 award for the Industry Association CFO of the year.
 He represented TheCityUK in the media, on overseas projects in collaboration with British Embassies around the world and gave parliamentary evidence to the Treasury Select Committee and Lord’s Home Affairs Committees on various issues affecting the Financial and related Professional Services industries, one of the UK’s most successful industries.

 Philip was a first round cornerstone investor in ITM Power Plc.
-He has an strong track record backing UK energy technology company start-ups, including two with current valuations of over $1bn.
+He has a strong track record backing UK energy technology company start-ups, including two with current valuations of over $1bn.
 From 2002 he advised and helped finance ITM Power Plc through start-up to an AIM listed company (2004), he is repeating this role with the same team.
 He has always had a great interest in new energy technology companies and an excellent track record of backing winners.

-Lord Spencer is one of the UK’s most successful entrepreneurs.
+Lord Spencer is one of the UK’s most financially successful entrepreneurs.
 Lord Spencer founded Intercapital in 1986 and then established NEX Group plc for focusing on technology based services enabling customers to better execute trades and manage risk.
 In 2018, NEX was acquired by the CME Group.
 Lord Spencer is also Chairman of IPGL, his private investment company, which invests in entrepreneurial companies at an early stage of their development.

 Nigel Spence, FCA